 Christ Church is a wonderful example of “Villa Rustica” architecture, although the campanile (the tower) alone is of Romanesque design.
 Dedicated in 1857 and classified by the National Trust of Australia (Victoria), the church has been a centre for Christian worship in Brunswick for nearly 160 years.

-Every church building ‘speaks’ through its architectural design , its stained glass, its religious artifacts.
+Every church building ‘speaks’ through its architectural design, its stained glass, and its religious artefacts.
 It gives clues as to what matters and the beliefs to those who worship in it today and that which Christians have believed for almost 2000 years.

 Before you enter the church proper there is a holy water stoup.
 There is an opportunity to use the blessed water in it to make the sign of the cross.
 When people do this, they are deliberately uniting with the most loving act in history; Jesus offering his life for his or her sins.